Electric Vehicle Fleet and Charging Infrastructure Planning: Model Description

-We consider a loss system, that is, an incoming customer leaves the system if not matched immediately.
-We use $\lambdaeff^{\pol}(t)$ to denote the effective arrival rate of customers to the system at time $t$.
-Note that, the effective arrival rate is at most the exogenous arrival rate, i.e., $\lambdaeff^{\pol}(t) \leq \lambda$.
-The system dynamics, influenced by the system operator's policy, determine the effective arrival rate.
+The system operator's policy influences the evolution of the system and, consequently, determines the effective customer arrival rate, denoted by $\lambdaeff^{\pol}(t)$.
 For every match, the assigned vehicle picks up the customer and then drives to the customer's destination.
 Let $q(t)$ denote the total number of customers in the system at time $t$.
 We then have

 That is, the number of customers in the system equals the total number of vehicles picking up or driving with a customer.
 We use $T_R$ to denote the average trip time.
 For a given policy $\pol$, let the average pickup time be $T_P^{\pol}(t)$ at time $t$---the pickup time an average customer would experience at time $t$.
-Throughout the paper, we make the following assumption.
-There exists a constant $\tau_1>0$ such that
+We make the following assumption: there exists a constant $\tau_1>0$ such that

-The right-hand side above approximates the average closest-dispatch pickup time when the number of available vehicles is $n-q(t)$. \footnote{We refer the reader to \cite{besbes2022spatial} and \cite{wang2022demand} for similar modeling approaches.
-The average shortest distance to $k$ uniformly distributed points in a 2-dimensional region scales as $1/\sqrt{k}$ for $k$ large, see \Cref{lem:d-close} for a more general and formal statement.} The assumption captures that for an arbitrary policy $\pol$ and a given system state, the system operator may decide to (or be limited to) use a limited fraction of EVs to serve an arriving customer thereby leading to a larger than the shortest possible average pickup time.
+The right-hand side above approximates the average closest-dispatch pickup time when the number of available vehicles is $n-q(t)$.\footnote{For similar modeling approaches, see \cite{besbes2022spatial, wang2022demand}, and for a quantization theory justification, see \cite{bucklew1982multidimensional}.
+A formal statement is provided in \Cref{lem:d-close}, Appendix~\ref{app:aux-tech-results}. } The assumption captures that for any policy $\pol$ and a given system state, the system operator may decide to (or be limited to) use a fraction of EVs to serve an arriving customer, thereby leading to a larger than the shortest possible average pickup time.

-For a given policy $\pol$, we let $T_{DC}^{\pol}(t)$ denote the system average time that it would take a vehicle to reach a charger at time $t$.
-Throughout the paper, we assume that there exists a constant $\tau_2>0$ such that
+After serving a customer, a vehicle may be directed to a charging station.
+We let $T_{DC}^{\pol}(t)$ denote the system average time that it would take a vehicle to reach a charger at time $t$.
+We assume that there exists a constant $\tau_2>0$ such that

 Note that $m-\cc(t)$ corresponds to the total number of free chargers at time $t$.
-Hence, the right-hand side above approximates the fastest possible closest-dispatch travel time to a charger.
-An arbitrary policy would have a higher travel time to a charger as it may route vehicles to chargers that are not necessarily the closest.
-Once an EV finishes charging, it leaves the corresponding charger and becomes idle.
+Hence, the right-hand side above approximates the fastest possible average closest-dispatch travel time to a charger.
+An arbitrary policy would have a higher average travel time to a charger, as it may route vehicles to chargers that are not necessarily the closest.
+Once an EV finishes charging, it becomes idle.